cylc/cylc-doc/src/user-guide/installing-workflows.rst

 - A new ``install`` directory in the workflow's log directory, with a time-stamped install log file containing information about the installation.

-Cylc plugins e.g. :ref:`cylc-rose` may generate additional files.
+Cylc plugins (such as :ref:`cylc-rose`) may generate additional files.

 .. _Reinstalling a Workflow: